hifirworks/hifir/examples/README.md

 Note that the RHS file (`-bfile`) is optional, which will be set to be A*1 if it is missing.
 The default files are `demo_inputs/{A,b}.mm`.

-In addition, for the advanced example of HIF-preconditioned GMRES, the user can customize the behavior of GMRES, i.e., using different restart, rtol, and maxit.
+In addition, for the advanced example of HIF-preconditioned GMRES (`advanced/demo_gmreshif.cpp`), the user can customize the behavior of GMRES, i.e., using different restart, rtol, and maxit.
 For more, please see the help message by `./advanced/demo_gmreshif.exe -h`.